folkertvanheusden/iESP/README.md

 using
 -----
 On the ESP32 it uses the connected SD-card.
 Make sure it is formatted in 'exfat' format.
 Create a test.dat file on the SD-card of the size you want your iSCSI target to be.
-The ESP32 version uses 'WifiManager': after the first powerup you need to configure an access point via the temporary accesspoint.
+The ESP32 version uses a 'WiFi-manager': after the first powerup you need to configure an access point via the temporary accesspoint (look for 'iESP-xxxxxx' in the list of access points).

-On Linux/FreeBSD, it assumes you have a test.dat file (in the same directory) of appropriate size.
-Note that you need to adjust the IP-address in main.cpp for it to work.
+On Linux/FreeBSD, it assumes you have a test.dat file (in the same directory) of appropriate size in the current directory.
+Run iESP with '-h' to see a list of switches.
+You probably need to change the listen-address for example.

 disclaimer